 Stop in the spa to speak with one of our spa professionals about creating a pain management program just for you.

-I serve on and support several community charity committees as I believe it’s important to give back.
-In my spare time I love spending time outdoors connecting with nature by kayaking and hiking in the Adirondacks, equestrian sports and thoroughbreds, skiing, golf, and traveling to distant locations.
+I serve on and support several community charity committees as I believe it’s important to give back to the communities that have supported Complexions Spa for many years..
+In my spare time I love spending time outdoors connecting with nature by kayaking and hiking in the Adirondacks, equestrian sports and thoroughbreds, skiing, golf, and traveling.
 I also love early mornings in the gym exercising, pilates, my dog, cooking, and sharing time with my husband, our children, grandchildren, good friends and family.